Special thanks to Grand Master Gene Perceval (click for bio) , original author of this historical writeup.

 As a style, its influence is found in various Asian martial arts styles, American boxing, military technique, and grappling.
 The organization also adopted military discipline, a ranking system, and the use of traditional forms, modeled from Japanese Shotokan kata modified by the early Korean martial arts founders.

 Under his guidance, the American Moo Duk Kwan Federation was established in 1992.
 This organization was formulated to provide a strong, unified and credible body of martial artists.
-The American Tae Kwon Do Moo Duk Kwan Federation is credited with producing many high caliber black belt instructors and masters who continue to uphold and promote its legacy, history and traditions.
+The American Moo Duk Kwan Federation is credited with producing many high caliber black belt instructors and masters who continue to uphold and promote its legacy, history and traditions.